cctechsolutions/Original_projects/revenue_analysis/README.md

 # 2. Data wrangling
 [Data wrangling notebook](./02_data_wrangling.ipynb)

-Before moving forward, the data must be examined and cleaned.
-Correcting and fixing inaccurate and inconsistent data will ensure that analysis and modeling are as reliable and useful as possible.
+Before analysis can begin, the raw data must be examined and cleaned.
+Identifying and correcting, fixing, or removing any inaccurate and inconsistent data will ensure that analysis and modeling are as reliable and useful as possible.

-* **Problem 1:** Missing values:  24 of the 2240 rows contained a missing value for the column income.
-Before changing or removing these observations, I wanted to be sure that there are not any trends among these values that might affect our analysis.
-I compared the rows that had a missing value with the averages of all other rows for each variable.
-There was not a significant difference between other rows and those with missing values.  **Solution:** I imputed the missing income values with the mean value for income across the dataset.
+* **Problem 1:** Missing values:  13 of the 27 columns contained at least one missing value.
+Some of the missing values may represent zeros or categories that do not apply to certain resorts.
+For example, when a resort has no fast lifts, these columns may be left blank rather than filled with a zero in each of the columns for types of fast lifts.
+However, about 16% of the resorts are missing ticket pricing information.
+As one of the ways we might help our resort estimate an ideal ticket price is to compare to prices at similar resorts, this information is very important.
+We can logically assume that these missing values would not imply that the ticket price of each resort would be $0.  **Solution:** Rather than make assumptions about the missing prices, which could drastically affect our later recommendations, I dropped rows that contained no information about ticket price.
+However, resorts that gave one ticket price, either in the weekend or weekday price category, were retained and could be used for insights and comparisons.

 * **Problem 2:** Some values given for categorical variables were in a different format than others.
 Some appeared to be added as a joke, such as the values "Absurd" and "YOLO" in the column for relationship status.  **Solution:** For the education variable, I looked for information to learn which of the unknown labels were most equivalent to the education system in the US, as that is what I am most familiar with.
 I then replaced the terms, "Basic," "2n cycle," with "High School" and "Master's" so that the format was the same across all observations.
 I dropped the rows with "Absurd" and "YOLO" for relationship status as I had no way to determine what the true response should have been, nor was there any average value for that feature that I might use to impute them.

 * **Problem 3:** There were more features than we would use for our analysis.
-Machine learning algorithms can manage extremely large datasets with many dimensions, but each dimension adds complexity and can increas
+Machine learning algorithms can manage extremely large datasets with many dimensions, but each dimension adds complexity and can increase the time required to train and test models.
+Solution: While I did drop unnecessary columns such as customer ID number, I wanted to maintain as many features as possible that might prove useful.
+Therefore, I combined features such as "Kidhome" and "Teenhome" into a single feature for customers with a child or children at home.

 # 3. Exploratory analysis
 [Exploratory data analysis notebook](./03_exploratory_data_analysis.ipynb)